PerseusDL/ArabicBetacode/README.md

 # Arabic betaCode

 The idea of **betaCode** is borrowed from the Classicists who developed ["a method of representing, using only ASCII characters, characters and formatting found in ancient Greek texts](http://en.wikipedia.org/wiki/Beta_Code).
-Although both Windows and Mac OS now support Arabic there are still many issues with the available methods. **betaCode** can help to make typing fully-vocalized Arabic texts possible and easy on any machine.
-The current **betaCode** is similar to the [arabTex system](http://www2.informatik.uni-stuttgart.de/ivi/bs/research/arab_e.htm).
+Although both Windows and Mac OS now support Arabic there are still many issues with the available methods.
+In particular, it is difficult to keep track of fully vocalized texts, since most fonts either render *ḥarakāt* invisible, or do not render them properly. **betaCode** can help to make typing fully-vocalized Arabic texts possible and easy on any machine and render it into various transliteration conventions (although, of course, there should be one to rule them all) and into Arabic script (scroll below for examples).

+**betaCode** is first converted into a one-to-one transliteration scheme (the one to rule them all), which combines one-to-one transliteration conventions from major academic transliteration schemes.
+Such scheme is necessary, since none of the existing academic transliteration schemes (American/Library of Congress, British, French, German) allow to represent Arabic text unambiguously for computational purposes.
+Arabic **betaCode** transliteration can be then converted into any transliteration conventions.
+At the moment the following schemes are implemented (not yet fully):

+* Library of Congress Romanization of Arabic
+* Simplified transliteration (essentially, LOC but with diacritics removed)
+* Arabic script (*hamzaŧ* orthography rules are not implemented yet)

+**NB:** The current **betaCode** is inspired by, and is therefore quite similar to, the [arabTex scheme](http://www2.informatik.uni-stuttgart.de/ivi/bs/research/arab_e.htm).

 ## Basic principles:
-Every Arabic letter is betacoded with its one-letter equivalent (pulling from different academic transliteration schemes), preceded, if necessary with a technical symbol that is similar to a diacritic in the transliterated version.
+Every Arabic letter is betaCoded with its one-letter equivalent (thus pulling from different academic transliteration schemes), preceded (if necessary) with a technical symbol that is similar to a diacritical mark in the transliterated version.
 Thus, most common symbols are as follows:

-* **\_** (underscore) -- if letter can be transliterated with an additional macron below or above (ā, ṯ, ḫ, ḏ, ū, ī)
+* **\_** (underscore), if letter can be transliterated with *macron*/*breve* below or above (ā, ṯ, ḫ, ḏ, ū, ī)
-* **.** (period), or  <b>\*</b> (asterisk) -- if letter can be transliterated transliterated with a dot below or above (ḥ, ṣ, ḍ, ṭ, ẓ, ġ, ḳ, )
+* **.** (period), or  <b>\*</b> (asterisk), if letter can be transliterated transliterated with *dot* below or above (ḥ, ṣ, ḍ, ṭ, ẓ, ġ, ḳ)
-* **^** (caret) -- if letter can be transliterated with a caret/caron (ǧ, š)
+* **^** (caret), if letter can be transliterated with *caron* (ǧ, š)
-* plus some new combinations (the complete table is below)
+* plus some new combinations (scroll down for the complete table)

-Such transliteration system is also necessary, since none of the existing academic transliteration schemes (American/Library of Congress, British, French, German) allow to represent Arabic text unambiguously for computational purposes.
-Arabic **betaCode** can be easily converted into any transliteration scheme as well as into Arabic script.

 ## Examples